sreejagangapuram/Code-Crunch/housing.md

-## Housing Overview
+## Project Plan/ Assignment
-> Sleeps 48 people.
-Verify your housing assignment at the reunion with Jeremiah and Melissa in case there are last minute changes.
+> A record of our ideas and brainstorming for the project, and assignments given to different members of the team.
+Also included in github pages issues.

 > Preview [Homes](https://www.coramranch.com/vacation-home)
 - River House